Similarity-Based Supervised User Session Segmentation Method for Behavior Logs: Related Work

 \subsection{Session Segmentation for E-commerce}

-In the e-commerce domain, an accurate understanding of user search behaviors is crucial for delivering sophisticated recommendations.
+In e-commerce, an accurate understanding of user search behaviors is crucial for delivering sophisticated recommendations.
 Session-based behavioral analysis has been actively studied to better capture the user context~\cite{2020_Y.Ma,2022_J.Seol}.
-However, session segmentation was typically performed using heuristic time thresholds that lacked a rigorous or data-driven basis.
+However, session segmentation has typically been performed using heuristic time thresholds lacking a rigorous or data-driven basis.

-An embedding approach to session segmentation was proposed by Zhang et al.~\cite{2020_Y.Zhang}.
-They developed a method that segmented user sessions, such as browsing histories or item ratings, into multiple dummy sessions using behavior-based embedding and cosine similarity.
-We extended session segmentation approaches using not only Item2Vec item embeddings but also embeddings of item titles, and performed a comparative evaluation of supervised and unsupervised models~\cite{2024_Y.Jin}.
-The results demonstrated that utilizing the similarity between Item2Vec embeddings outperforms approaches that directly input embedding vectors into the model.
+An embedding approach to session segmentation was proposed~\cite{2020_Y.Zhang}.
+The study developed a method that segmented user sessions, such as browsing histories or item ratings, into multiple dummy sessions using behavior-based embeddings and cosine similarity.
+We extended session segmentation approaches by incorporating not only Item2Vec item embeddings but also embeddings of item titles, and conducted a comparative evaluation of supervised and unsupervised models~\cite{2024_Y.Jin}.
+The results demonstrated that using the similarity between Item2Vec embeddings outperformed approaches that directly input embedding vectors into the model.
 However, this approach has several limitations.
-Specifically, it uses a narrow window size that considers only the immediate context around the segmentation point, and relies solely on embeddings as features, which fails to fully capture the relationships between items.
+Specifically, it uses a narrow window size that considers only the immediate context around the segmentation point and relies solely on embeddings as features.
+This design fails to fully capture the relationships between items.

-This study aimed to develop a more comprehensive session segmentation method by building on our previous method and extending its approach.
-Our earlier findings suggested that the cosine similarity between item embeddings effectively identified meaningful session boundaries.
-Based on this insight, we incorporated similarity scores as features for the segmentation models.
-We also used embedding-based similarity scores between the current item and its neighboring items as input features for the classification.
+This study extends our previous work~\cite{2024_Y.Jin} and aims to develop a more comprehensive session segmentation method by refining and expanding its approach.
+Our earlier findings suggested that cosine similarity between item embeddings effectively identifies meaningful session boundaries.
+Based on this insight, we incorporate similarity scores between the current and neighboring items as features in the segmentation model.